puku0x/cvdrone/readme.txt

   1. Open \build\vs20xx\test.sln
   2. Press F7 to build.
   3. Press F5 (or Ctrl+F5) to run.
-  4. You can play around OpenCV immidiately.
-Sample codes are in src\samples.
+  4. You can play around wiht OpenCV.
+See, sample codes in "src\samples".

 FOR AR.DRONE 1.0 USERS
   Please update your AR.Drone's firmware to 1.10.14.